 May 6, 2020 - A lesson from history: How the yellow fever epidemic changed society.

-April 23, 2020 - There is an outbreak of yellow fever in the Southern Nations Nationalities and Peoples Region of Ethiopia.
+April 23, 2020 - There is an outbreak of yellow fever in Ethiopia's Southern Nations Nationalities and Peoples Region.

 April 20, 2020 - A large, ongoing outbreak of yellow fever in Nigeria began in September 2017.
 The outbreak is now spread throughout the country.
 The Nigerian Ministry of Health has reported the disease in all 36 states and the Federal Capital Territory.

-March 1, 2020 - The Ethiopia Public Health Institute has reported an outbreak of yellow fever in the Southern Nations Nationalities and Peoples Region of Ethiopia.
+March 1, 2020 - The Ethiopia Public Health Institute has reported an outbreak of yellow fever in Ethiopia's Southern Nations Nationalities and Peoples Region.

 January 23, 2020 - Travel Vaccines Promote Public Health.

-May 8, 2019 – A new, long-term study found no evidence that a Yellow Fever virus vaccination in dengue-endemic areas increased Severe Dengue Fever's risk.
+May 8, 2019 – A new, long-term study found no evidence that a Yellow Fever virus vaccination in dengue-endemic areas increased Severe Dengue Fever risk.